zibzub/catmoon/README.md

 Available filters include:

+- Named Cats
-* Genesis Cats
+- Genesis Cats
-* Character Cats
+- Character Cats
-* Day 1 Rescues
+- Day 1 Rescues
-* Week 1 Rescues
+- Week 1 Rescues
-* 2017–2021 rescue-year groups
+- 2017–2021 rescue-year groups
-* All Early Rescues
+- All Early Rescues
-* Wallet Cats, after a wallet lookup
+- Wallet Cats, after a wallet lookup

 When a filter is active, matching cats stay bright and the rest of the CatMoon is dimmed.
 Use the active filter badge to reset back to all cats.

 ## Wallet Cats

 CatMoon can highlight MoonCats owned by an Ethereum wallet.
+This includes cats that are original, Acclimated or in the JumpPort.

 Enter an address or ENS name, then press **Lookup**.